bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - Control + Space - This universal search will index ALL contents in FoundryVTT
 - Double click on window title bar - This will cause the title window to collapse

-## Modules In Testing
+## Modules In Review
-[Cautious Gamemaster's Pack](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disable GM from speaking as PC tokens, blind chats and rolls made by hidden tokens, disable using up/down arrow keys to recall previous chats so that they can be used to move the text cursor (Toggle).
+None at the moment!

 ## Modules Pending Review
 - [Dr. Mapzo free maps (unofficial)](https://foundryvtt.com/packages/foundry-drmapzo-free/) - Unofficial preparation of Dr. Mapzo's free maps for use as Scenes.
 Most/all of these have built-in support for the Dancing Lights and Wall Height modules.